Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-First thing you'll notice is that this endpoint requires an API key, which is done by passing the `key` parameter in the URL.
+First thing you'll notice is that this endpoint requires an API key, which is passed through the `key` parameter in the URL.
 Each YouTube client has its own key assigned to it, but I found that the endpoint doesn't actually care which one you use, as long as it's valid.
 Because the keys don't rotate either, it's safe to pick one and hard code it as part of the URL.

 The request body itself is a JSON object with two top-level properties: `videoId` and `context`.
 The former is the 11-character ID of the video you want to retrieve the metadata for, while the latter contains various information that YouTube uses to tailor the response to the client's preferences and capabilities.